tunglinwood/oasis/README.md

 <!-- - Public release of our dataset on Hugging Face (November 05, 2024) -->

+📣 Slightly refactoring the database to add Quote Action and modify Repost Action - 📆 January 13, 2025

-📣 Add the demo video and oasis's star history in the README.
-(January 5, 2025)
+- Added the demo video and oasis's star history in the README - 📆 January 5, 2025

-- Add an Electronic Mall in Reddit platform.
-(December 5, 2024)
+- Introduced an Electronic Mall on the Reddit platform - 📆 December 5, 2024
-- Initial release of OASIS on arXiv.
-(November 19, 2024)
+- OASIS initially released on arXiv - 📆 November 19, 2024
-- Initial release of OASIS github repository.
-(November 19, 2024)
+- OASIS GitHub repository initially launched - 📆 November 19, 2024

 ## 🔗 Citation